brikrey67/rails-routing/readme.md

 ## Learning Objectives

 - Review the relationship between HTTP requests and Controller actions
-- Identify the role a router (`routes.rb`) plays in the Rails MVC model
+- Identify the role a router (`routes.rb`) plays in the Rails rMVC model
-- Use resources to define routes for a RESTful controller
+- Use `resources` to define routes for a RESTful controller
 - Use `rails routes` to display RESTful routes
-- Implement route names in Rails link helpers
+- Use Rails path helpers to reference routes
 - Implement nested routes in a Rails application
 - Describe how path helpers work for nested routes
 - Implement `form_for` to build a form for a nested resource